Rakshya8/NLP_Assignments/README.md

-# Assignment 4:  Resume Parser
+# Assignment 5:  Sentence Embedding with BERT

-Creating resume parser that uses spacy to get key information from resume/resumes
+Creating senetence embedding model that finds cosine similarity between sentences.

 ## Detailed evaluation of your sentence transformer model, considering different types of sentences and relevant metrics